 You will meet with either Tobi or Maggie (our Executive and Clinical Directors) to discuss your options and you will learn about the process so that you are able to determine the right path for yourself.
 The initial consultation typically takes between two and three hours and the fee is $350.
 If you decide to proceed with an adoption following this consultation, you would submit an application to begin the home study, and start down the path to adopting a child.

 What does an adoption cost?

 Agency fees vary depending on services rendered.
 We can simply do your homestudy or provide you with a full range of services.
 If you join our full program, we provide everything from home study through placement and post placement.
-In 2016, most of the adoptions cost between $25,000 and $29,000.
-This cost included all agency fees, agency expenses and birth parent living expenses.
-This agency offers a reduced placement fee to families whose annual income is below $110,000.
-The fee for an agency-assisted adoption is $7,500, plus expenses.
-The agency also offers a subsidy to African American adoptive families a reduced (subsidized) placement fee.
+In 2017, the average cost to adopt through this agency was $27,254.
+This amount included all agency fees, agency expenses and birth parent expenses.
+This agency offers a reduced placement fee to families whose annual income is under $110,000.
+The fee for an agency-assisted adoption is $8,000, plus expenses.
+The agency also offers African American adoptive families a reduced (subsidized) placement fee.
 The average fee for a subsidized placement in 2017 was $24,477.
 All services to birth parents are free of charge.

 What does a home study cost?

 The application fee is $375.
 The Illinois domestic home study fee is $2,700 including all post placement services.
 The fee for an international home study for Illinois residents is $3,125 and includes four post placement meetings.
 The fee for an Indiana domestic or international home study is $1,800 and post placement services are billed separately.